zoisite-rb/zoisite-rb/guides/source/action_controller_overview.md

   the `?` in `http://example.com/accounts?filter=free`).
 - POST parameters which are submitted from an HTML form.

-Rails does not make a distinction between query string parameters and POST parameters; both are available in the `params` hash in your controller.
+Zoisite does not make a distinction between query string parameters and POST parameters; both are available in the `params` hash in your controller.
 For
 example: